Unn4m3DD/BDL-Board-Description-Language/READMEABDL.md

 ## Syntax

-All abdl files must have a main or a on_move, main is called when the program starts and on_move is called everytime a player makes a movement.
+All abdl files must have a main or a on_move function, main is called when the program starts and on_move is called every time a player finishes a movement.

 **Main:**